 The scepter shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh comes; [emphasis mine] and to Him shall be the obedience of the people.
 (Genesis 49:10)

-According to the book of Ezra (1:5-8), Judah's position was maintained throughout the 70 years’ captivity in Babylon.
-It was also intact back in the Land, until the Romans made the kingdom of Judah a Roman province.9 At that time the Sanhedrin was stripped of its authority and, according to Josephus, they [the members of the Sanhedrin] “covered their heads with ashes and their bodies with sackcloth, exclaiming, ‘Woe unto us, for the sceptre has departed from Judah and the Messiah has not come.'”10 While there was a provincial government in place, about 50 years later (in 70 c.e.) that too ended.
+According to the book of Ezra (1:5-8), Judah's position was maintained throughout the 70 years of captivity in Babylon.
+It was also intact back in the Land, until the Romans made the kingdom of Judah a Roman province.
+While there was a provincial government in place, about 50 years later (in 70 c.e.) that too ended.

-Fact Four: The Messiah was to be “cut off.”
+Fact Four: The Messiah would be cut off.

-The Daniel prophecy (v.26) says that after the seven weeks and sixty-two weeks, the Messiah would be cut off, but not for himself.
-This phrase "cut off" meant to be killed or die a violent death.
-Some of the Talmudic rabbis understood this: “In Daniel is delivered to us the end [the time of His appearance and death—Rabbi Jarchi] of the Messiah.”12
+The Daniel prophecy (9:26) says that after the seven weeks and sixty-two weeks, the Messiah would be cut off, but not for himself.
+This phrase "cut off" meant to be killed or destroyed, often used in the Tanakh to describe how a sacrificial animal was ritually slaughtered (Gen. 15:18; Jer.
+34:18).

 The idea that the Messiah would die was not new to Judaism.
-Isaiah wrote of one who would suffer and die for the sins of the people: "…For He was cut off from the land of the living; For the transgressions of My people He was stricken.”13 Psalm 22 graphically portrays death by crucifixion, a method of execution not known to the psalmist writing 1000 years before Yeshua was crucified.
+Isaiah wrote of one who would suffer and die for the sins of the people: "…For He was cut off from the land of the living; For the transgressions of My people He was stricken."4 Psalm 22 graphically portrays death by crucifixion, a method of execution not known to the author writing one thousand years before Yeshua was crucified.